weka/csi-wekafs/selinux/README.md

   * When `selinuxSupport` is `enforced`, only SELinux-enabled CSI plugin node components are installed.
   * When `selinuxSupport` is `mixed`, both non-SELinux and SELinux-enabled components are installed.
   * When `selinuxSupport` is `off`, only non-SELinux CSI plugin node components are installed.
 *   The SELinux status cannot be known from within the CSI plugin pod.
 Therefore, a way of distinguishing between SELinux-enabled and non-SELinux nodes is required.
 WEKA CSI Plugin relies on the node affinity mechanism by matching the value of a certain node label in a mutually exclusive way.
-Only when the label exists and is set to true, an SELinux-enabled node component will start on that node.
-Otherwise, the non-SELinux node component will start.
+Only when the label exists and is set to true, an SELinux-enabled node component starts on that node.
+Otherwise, the non-SELinux node component starts.

-    To ensure that the plugin starts in compatibility mode, set the following label on each SELinux-enabled Kubernetes node:&#x20;
+To ensure that the plugin starts in compatibility mode, set the following label on each SELinux-enabled Kubernetes node:
 * If a node label is modified after installing the WEKA CSI Plugin node component on that node, terminate the csi-wekafs-node-XXXX component on the affected node.
 As a result, a replacement pod is automatically scheduled on the node but with the correct SELinux configuration.

 ```